 The membership warehouse store Costco sometimes has great deals on Universal tickets, so it’s always worth checking at your local store, particularly if you live in the Midwest and Eastern US.
 At times Costco offers discounted tickets on its website and you don’t even have to be a Costco member to buy through the site.
 (Non-members pay a 5% surcharge, however.)
 There is a shipping charge, which varies.

-Universal often has special ticket promotions for local residents.
-Click here to see what’s currently being offered.
+Universal often has special ticket promotions and offers for Florida (and sometimes Georgia) residents.

-Active duty and retired military personnel should check with their local MWR/ITT office or with Shades of Green at Walt Disney World for discounted ticket prices.
-For more info on Universal tickets for military, click here.
+Universal Orlando has special tickets for military personnel.
+Active duty and retired military personnel should also check with their local MWR/ITT office or with Shades of Green at Walt Disney World for discounted ticket prices.

 Many different credit card rewards, hotel points and other awards programs allow you to redeem an award in the form of Universal Orlando tickets.
 Below are the ones that have been reported to us:

 - If you have the type of American Express charge card that earns Membership Rewards points, you can sometimes redeem those points for Universal Orlando tickets (availability comes and goes on the Amex site).
 Thanks to Amy H for info.